Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 - A submerged character can take an action + movement on their turn to surface.
 ### Sneaking
 - You can try to sneak up on a creature unseen.
-- every movement you make towards the target/s, make a stealth saving roll to determine whether you are seen.
+- every movement you make towards or near the target/s, make a stealth saving roll to determine whether you are seen.
 ### Sneak Attack
 - If you have been unseen by an enemy until now and adjacent to them (on an adjacent tile or otherwise within 2 Meters of them) you gain a bonus <mark style="background: #930000A6;">1d6</mark> damage to whatever attack you make on them.
 - This breaks the sneaking, and all adjacent enemies are now aware of your presence.